AresMUSH/ares-cookies-plugin/Uninstalling.md

     end
 ```

-4. Click "Save".
+4. Click "Save" on the tinker page.

 5. Switch to a game client window and run the `tinker` command.

-6. Switch back to the web portal tinker window and click "Reset".
+6. Switch back to the web portal tinker page and click "Reset".

-7. Manually remove the cookies-related files, including:
+7. Manually remove all plugin's files from your server (and GitHub fork, if applicable), including:
     * aresmush/plugins/cookies
     * aresmush/game/config/cookies.yml
     * Web portal files - See the /webportal folder in this repo for a specific list of files.

+8. Deploy the website.